-Be the first to report a unique concrete problem, and we'll give you a coupon for a six-month Warescription as a bounty for helping us deliver a better product.
+Be the first to report a unique concrete problem in the current digital edition, and we'll give you a coupon for a six-month Warescription as a bounty for helping us deliver a better product.
 You can use that coupon to get a new Warescription, renew an existing Warescription, or give the coupon to a friend, colleague, or some random person you meet on the subway.